| UK

 My interests centre around classical music, conservation of the

+environment and wildlife.
 A true nature lover for the beauty and colours of the flowers,

 of all things small and delicate, I spend hours photographing or